deciduously/markov/post.md

 )
 ```

 All in-memory data structures will be presented in [RON](https://github.com/ron-rs/ron).

 Note that the guts of `PathBuf` are omitted - it's an [`OsString`](https://doc.rust-lang.org/std/ffi/struct.OsString.html) if you're curious but we just care it's a `PathBuf`.

 The first thing to do is get something more concrete from those options to pass in to the program.
 Using `unwrap_or()` is a great way to do this.
-If the value is a `Some(thing)` it returns `thing`, and if it's `None` it returns the passed argument.
+If the value is a `Some(thing)` it returns `thing`, and if it's `None` it returns the passed argument, and it's gotta be one of those two.

 That `from_str` call we do to get our default `"poetry.txt"` `&str` value into a `PathBuf` is part of the `FromStr` and only works when that [trait](https://doc.rust-lang.org/book/ch10-02-traits.html) is in scope.
 It's an operation that can fail - for example, with a malformed path - so it returns a `Result<T, E>`.
-You can get at the `T` of those with `unwrap()` if you're sure you'll have one.
+This type acts like `Either` from Haskell, it either contains an `Ok(something: T)` or an `Err(error: E)` value.
+You can get at the `T` of those with `unwrap()` if you're sure you'll have an `Ok`.
 We know this one won't fail because we just made the input ourselves and it's not a malformed path, just a filename with an extension.
 If you don't have something valid this will panic and crash.
 It's almost always better to use something like `unwrap_or()`  or [pattern matching](https://doc.rust-lang.org/book/ch06-02-match.html) to deal with the alternative cleanly!

 Next we pass both in to an error-checked function.
 It's good practice to take advantage of Rust's error handling for as much of your program as possible - this is a good way to force it!
+The `if let` syntax is a way of capturing any error.
+Our `run()` function here is going to return a `Result<T, E>` - when called like this, if it ends up returning an `Ok(_)` nothing will happen, but if anything inside returns an error at any point, we'll execute the code path in this if block.
+It will use `eprintln!` to display the error information on `stderr` and end the program with an error code of 1, indicating it was not successful.

 Of course, we need a `run()` function.
 Here's a stub, just to get us to compile: